-The Strong® is a highly interactive, collections-based educational institution devoted to the study and exploration of play.
-It carries out this mission through five programmatic arms called “Play Partners.”
-These are the National Museum of Play, the International Center for the History of Electronic Games, the National Toy Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, and the American Journal of Play.
+The Strong® is a highly interactive museum devoted to the history and exploration of play.
+It is home to the International Center for the History of Electronic Games, the National Toy Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, the Woodbury School, and the American Journal of Play.

 Independent and not-for-profit, The Strong is situated in Rochester, New York, where it houses the world’s most comprehensive collection of historical materials related to play.
 These enable a multifaceted array of research, exhibition, and other interpretive activities that serve a diverse audience of adults, families, children, students, teachers, scholars, collectors, and others around the globe.

 Read “The Why, How, and What of a Museum of Play: An Interview with George Rollie Adams” to learn why and how The Strong evolved into the first museum in the world devoted solely to the role of play in learning and human development and the ways in which play illuminates cultural history.

 Margaret Woodbury Strong

 The Strong’s founder, Margaret Woodbury Strong (1897–1969), loved to play.
 She played at travel, archery, golf, bowling, gardening, flower arranging, and collecting.
 She especially loved collecting dolls, toys, and other artifacts related to play.
 In 1968, she founded The Strong, then known as the Margaret Woodbury Strong Museum of Fascination, to share her collections in ways she hoped would fascinate, educate, and entertain.
 Today the collections she amassed over several decades of energetic pursuit form the foundation for the mission and educational activities of The Strong and its key programmatic elements.
 Learn more